The Line Collection

 7. Fights Depression

 When you don’t get enough sunlight, your serotonin levels can drop which can lead to depression.
-This is even more common in the winter when we don’t get as much sunlight and can lead to Seasonal Affect Disorder.
+This is even more common in the winter when we don’t get as much sunlight and can lead to Seasonal Affective Disorder.
 I personally notice this big time in the winter.

 8. Heals Skin Conditions